(Please note that international students are not eligible for this loan)

 Back to top of page

-- Interest will be calculated at RPI+3% and will accrue from the date the first loan instalment is paid by SLC to you
+- Interest will be calculated at 7.3% (from September 2023) and will accrue from the date the first loan instalment is paid by SLC to you

 - Repayment will commence in the April after you graduate (or leave) University, or the April following the fourth anniversary of your course start date, where the course last longer than 4 years.
-You must have an annual income of £21,000 or more (this threshold is frozen until 2021) to commence repayments
+You must have an annual income of £21,000 or more to commence repayments

 - You will pay 6% of your income above the threshold to the loan.
 Repayments will be made alongside the repayment of any outstanding undergraduate loan but combined with any Postgraduate Masters loan